arya8831/PI-SERVER-SELFTRY-8831/pi server/raspberry-pi-web-server-master/README.md

 After saving these port forwarding settings, start up your server with `node server.js`, and you should be able to navigate to `http://<your-domain>.ddns.net:5000` and see our Raspian homepage!

-I'd love to get rid of the `:5000` at the end of our url, but unfortunately my ISP restricts access to port `80`, so I can't use a proxy service such as `nginx` at this time to proxy pass through all the requests at port `80` to port `5000`.

 ## Automated Deployment